Canop/snow/README.md

 * `minSpeed`: vertical minimal speed.
 Default: `1`
 * `maxSpeed`: vertical maximal speed.
 Default: `4.2`
 * `stickingRatio`: how much the snow sticks to the ground.
 Default: `.4`
+* `maxHeightRatio`: at what part of the screen height does snow stop accumulating.
+Default: `.25`